wj-jason/Neural-Networks-From-Scratch/python/math-to-python.md

             print(f'Epoch: {epoch:3} | Error: {error}')
 ```

-The test loop is significantly easier, as there is parameter updating involved.
+The test loop is significantly easier, and much of the code can from `train()` can be reused.
 All we need to do is run through each data entry in the test set and compute the forward pass, and error.
 Since all the code in `test()` can be found in `train()`, there's no need to go over it all again.

 ```
 def test(network, X, Y, error_func):